Dr. Bettina Palazzo

 So why is it so difficult so talk about sexual harassment?

 You guessed it.
 The reasons are many, they can be complex, and they are powerful.

-If you open up about being sexually harassed, you become vulnerable and this is often a risk in an organization.
-That was why I did not warn my colleague: Ok, it was likely that the evil professor would have tried the same tricks on her, but what if not?
-I would have been in a pretty awkward position.
+- If you open up about being sexually harassed, you become vulnerable and this is often a risk in an organization.

 We see there are many and good reasons to not talk openly about sexual harassment.
 In addition, there is a lot of misunderstanding out there about sexual harassment.
 Still today people tend to think sexual harassment is about (awkward) flirting and being strict and outspoken would turn the professional world inhumane and fun-free.
 Catherine Deneuve made a statement like this.
 Sorry, my dear.
 This is wrong!
 Sexual harassment is a power dominance strategy that wants to limit women to their sexual status in order to undermine their power as a professional.
 Or it is, like in my professor case, the misuse of professional power for the purpose of getting sexual favors.